FeatureBaseDB/tools/imagine/README.md

 * `mutex`: The "mutex" field type, which is like a set, only it enforces that only one row is set per column.
 * `bsi`: The binary-representation field type, usable for range queries.
+* `time`: The "time" field type, which is a set with additional optional timestamp information.

 All fields share some common parameters: